 5. You don’t have to know everything

 You have certain skills that are uniquely yours.
 Whether you are a baker or a brain surgeon, your knowledge is based on learning skills and how you have applied your perspective to it.
 Learning should be life-long.
 Having been in the IT world for the better part of 30 years, there is still plenty to learn.
 Always focus on your core skills then work on the weak points as you go along.
 What you don’t know will come or you can hire those with specific knowledge or skills.
 You don’t have to know everything on day one, but you should build in skills enhancement as a periodic goal.
-Just know you need to create a strong mind, work on things to help you.
-To create a stronger business, your mind and discipline will guide you to the best decisions and the internal strength to get there.

 6. You don’t have to do everything

 This is where most people get emotionally drained, thinking they have to know and do everything.
 Here is an example.
 Having friends that do this under the pretense of exercise are only kidding themselves.
 They just don’t want to pay someone or just don’t have someone reliable to do it for them.
 If you are a business owner, you understand your business has to make a certain dollar rate for a product or service.
 You buy wholesale and sell retail.
 If you make $50 an hour, why wouldn’t you pay someone $25 to cut the lawn especially if it took more than an hour to do?
 If you want to be a millionaire, do millionaire stuff, not entry-level stuff.

 Although trite, “Leaders Are Readers” is really true.
 I always look for books to improve my skills, teach a specific technique or method or study how others “have made it.”
 In his book, “The Millionaire Mind,” Thomas Stanley showed that millionaires were not superhuman, in fact only about 30% even had college degrees among those surveyed.
 The difference was the knowledge they had was applied daily.
 Reading was a large components of gaining new knowledge.